rafer/good/README.md

 you'll probably do it wrong the first time (I certainly did).

 It's worth noting that `Good` in no way seeks to become the foundation of your domain model.
-The second a class outgrows it's `Good::Value` or `Good::Record` roots, by all means you should remove `Good` from the picture and rely on pure Ruby classes instead. `Good` helps you get started quickly by making a particular pattern easy, but when your classes get more mature, it's time for
+The second a class outgrows its `Good::Value` or `Good::Record` roots, by all means you should remove `Good` from the picture and rely on pure Ruby classes instead. `Good` helps you get started quickly by making a particular pattern easy, but when your classes get more mature, it's time for